 I was ordained as “Reverend” by the Universal Life Church in 2004, on the internet.
 I am not a practicing minister in any church.* My first wedding was performed in 2004 for a friend and coworker who wanted a quick ceremony on the beach near her house.
 She convinced me to see if the online ordination was legal (it is) and to sign up (I did.)
-I hung up my ordination certificate at my desk at work and asked my other coworkers to call me Reverend (jokingly of course).
+I hung up my ordination certificate at my desk at work and asked my other coworkers to call me Reverend (jokingly of course.
+Please don’t call me Reverend, my first name is fine!)
 Some things at that first ceremony I didn’t anticipate.
 That the sound of the water would drown out me talking, and without a microphone no one heard anything.
 Also, I had previously been deathly afraid of speaking in public, and to my pleasant surprise I made it through the whole thing without choking or passing out.
 It was actually quite fun.

 I’ve met so many great people at the variety of weddings I have been a part of, learned much about life and love, and even discovered new things about myself.
 Every couple and every wedding is unique, and it is so special for me to be welcomed into such a personal moment in people’s lives.
 By the end of a wedding ceremony and after all is said and done, I almost always feel like part of the family.
 I really love my job.